SilvaNeto29/SilvaNeto29/README.md

 ## HOWDY!
-My name is João, i'm a Web developer from Brazil!
+My name is João, I'm a Web developer from Brazil!

 About me?
 So...